jgm/gitit/README.markdown

 Configuration options
 ---------------------

-You can set some configuration options when starting gitit, using the option `-f [filename]`.
+Use the option `-f [filename]` to specify a configuration file:

+    gitit -f my.conf

+If this option is not used, gitit will use a default configuration.
 To get a copy of the default configuration file, which you can customize, just type:

-    gitit --print-default-config > default.conf
+    gitit --print-default-config > my.conf

 The default configuration file is documented with comments throughout.